otam-mato/nodejs_mysql_web_app_docker/README.md

 docker run -d --name node_app_1 -p 3001:3000 -e APP_DB_HOST=172.17.0.2 node_app
 docker ps
 ```
+<br><br>

+Check the functionality of the app:
+- load the ip address in your web browser
+- click at "suppliers link" to test the interaction with MySQL Database

+Finally, we
+This is AWS CLI command connects you to ECR registry.
+After completed you got a message of the result of login
 ```
 aws ecr get-login-password \
 --region us-east-1 | docker login --username AWS \